neilkplugins/homepro_mqtt/README.md

 Just after the grep statement

-check if your broker is recieving messages in your favourite tool (I use MQTT explorer), and look for any errors in mqtt.log
+check if your broker is recieving messages in your favourite tool (I use MQTT explorer), and look for any errors in mqtt.log (you may need to set the logging level to `INFO` in the mqtt.cfg file if you are not seeing messages published.

 * Finally power cycle your home pro (entirely at your own risk, the only recovery at present if this fails is a hard reset, and your container will be wiped back to default)*